Cryptic-Gemini/Init-container-assignment/README.md

 Task:
 -----
-You are required to make a multicontainer pod (initcontainer & nginx) in which one container will pull the static content and other will serve that content.Init-container will pull the static website from github.
+You are required to make a multicontainer pod (initcontainer & nginx) in which one container will pull the static content and other will serve that content.Init-container will pull the static website content from GitHub.
 The website exists as git repository at https://github.com/Cryptic-Gemini/Init-container-assignment.git, we want to serve it through the nginx service.

 ==> Paste your yaml file.